electron-elements/send-feedback/docs/index.md

 # send-feedback
 `<send-feedback>` is a electron element.
-It will provide a quick way to embed and send feedback functionality quickly and as easily on electron side of code.
+It is a quick way to embed the send feedback functionality quickly in your app.

 You can look at the example app by running `npm i && npm start` after cloning the repo to see how it works.

 ## Usage

-Requiring this would export a class that you will need to register as a custom element.
+The module exports a `SendFeedback` class that you need to define as a custom element.
+You also have the flexibilty to choose the tag name.
-Doing this would give you a css designed but not yet working element:
 ```javascript
 const SendFeedback = require('@electron-elements/send-feedback');
 customElements.define('send-feedback', SendFeedback);
 ```

-By default, this has responsive design out of the box.
-But if you want to customize the element's css styles you can do something like:
+By default, the element has responsive design out of the box.
+But if you want to customize the design of the element you can do:
 ```javascript
 const sendFeedback = document.querySelector('send-feedback');
 sendFeedback.customStyles = `* { padding: 20px }`;
 ```

-to remove defaults styles you can do `sendFeedback.removeDefaultStyles = true`;
+To remove default styles you can do `sendFeedback.removeDefaultStyles = true`. **Note:** This will remove all the styles we ship with this custom elements, which most of the times is not needed, because you can add custom css to tweak some design as show above.

-Once you feel like designs are in place or you like the default designs.
+Once you feel like designs are in place or you like the default design.
-You need to use a `reporter` by calling `sendFeedback.useReporter`, for this example lets use the `githubReporter`.
+You need to use a `reporter` by calling `sendFeedback.useReporter`, for this example we use the `githubReporter` and `emailReporter`.
 A reporter is what gets called when the submit/send button is clicked.
-There are three default reporter documented [here](reporters.md) or if you want to use a function you can see the documentation [here](reporters.md#custom-reporter)
+There are three default reporter documented [here](reporters.md) which also allows you send feedback to your server if you wish.
+And, if you want to write your own reporter check out the documentation [here](reporters.md#custom-reporter)

 ```javascript
 sendFeedback.userReporter('githubReporter', {